microsoft/vision-ai-developer-kit/samples/research/onnxruntime-sample/README.md

 6. Right-clicking on **config/deployment.arm32v7.json** file, select **[Create Deployment for Single Device]**, and choose the targeted IoT Edge device to deploy the container Image.

-7. Modify deployment.arm32v7.json to test other ONNX models by changing the model value for **CMD** option.
+7. Modify **deployment.arm32v7.json** by changing the model value for **CMD** option and deploy it again to run other ONNX models .
 Available ONNX model values:
     * **tinyyolov2**: Tiny YOLO V2 (it's default model)
     * **yolov3**: YOLO V3
     * **fasterrcnn**: Faster R-CNN
-        > **Note:** if OnnxRuntimeModule fail to restart after changing to Faster R-CNN model, please check its log by using `adb shell docker logs -f OnnxRuntimeModule` commannd.
+        > **Note:** if OnnxRuntimeModule fails to restart after changing to Faster R-CNN model, please check its log by using `adb shell docker logs -f OnnxRuntimeModule` commannd.
 If it prompts "Exception in detect_image: Method run failed due to: [ONNXRuntimeError] : 1 : GENERAL ERROR : std::bad_alloc" exception, it means not enough memory and you'd better use `adb reboot` to restart the device.
     * **emotion**: Emotion FERPlus

 8. Check the detection result:
     * Set your local machine to connect to the same Wi-Fi as Vision AI Dev Kit connecting.
     * Use `adb shell ifconfig wlan0` command to get the camera's wireless IP address or find the IP address from **rtst_addr** property shown in OnnxRuntimeModule's **Module Identity Twin** page.
-    * Open a browser to browse http://CAMERA_IP:1080/media/result.jpg or http://CAMERA_IP:1080/media/result.html (using Edge to auto refresh result.jpg) where CAMERA_IP is the camera's IP address you found above.
+    * Open a browser to browse `http://CAMERA_IP:1080/media/result.jpg` or `http://CAMERA_IP:1080/media/result.html` (it will auto refresh result.jpg by using Edge) where CAMERA_IP is the camera's IP address you found above.
     * Or execute `python show_result.py "http://CAMERA_IP:1080/media/result.jpg"` command from **onnxruntime-sample\modules\OnnxRuntimeModule\test** folder to display the detection result in an OpenCV window.
-        * Type 'q' key in the OpenCV window to quit show_result.py.
+        * Type any key in the OpenCV window to quit show_result.py.
         * Set **is_recording** flag to be **True** to record detection results to a video file.
     * Detection results:
         * Tiny YOLO V2: [result.jpg](./modules/OnnxRuntimeModule/test/result.jpg), [result.mp4](./modules/OnnxRuntimeModule/test/result.mp4)